Skip to content

 A quick honest review genuinely helps a small family business, and helps the next person decide.
 Thank you.

-Want the best under your floor, and an honest price?
+Want the best under your floor, and a straight price?

 Send me your address and I’ll work out a fixed underfloor price.
 Most houses back within 48 hours, no deposit.
 We fit polyester that won’t trap moisture, lifts out if you ever need it, and costs a fraction of foam.
 If your floor isn’t worth doing, I’ll tell you that too.
 Servicing Brisbane & SE QLD.